jinalshah/devops-images/docs/architecture/base-layer.md

 ## Installation Order

-The tools are installed in a specific order to optimize Docker layer caching and minimize rebuild times:
+The tools are installed in a specific order to optimise Docker layer caching and minimise rebuild times:

 ```mermaid
 graph TD